Effective as of March 2022

 Information We Collect

 Information Collected Directly

-When you visit the JF website, your browser automatically provides, and we automatically collect and store, certain information about your device (computer, tablet, smartphone) and your activities.
+When you visit the Website, your browser automatically provides, and we automatically collect and store, certain information about your device (computer, tablet, smart phone) and your activities.
 This includes:

 - Preferences and settings: time zone, language and character size